Category Archives: louisville baseball

 The second thwarted U of L’s rally in the eighth inning.
 When Colby Fitch delivered a lead-off single in the inning, Ryan Summers came on to pinch-run.
 He was ruled out attempting to steal second base, but the replay almost seemingly confirmed he was safe.
 The call resulted in Brendan McKay striking out and ending the inning.

 Head coach Dan McDonnell took exception to the call and was ejected for the first time since 2010.
 Despite the heated exchange, McDonnell was adamant that he won’t blame the umpires for the disputed calls.

 “I fought for my guy,” McDonnell said.
 “Knowing the point in the game and how valuable that base was.
 But I’m never gonna stand behind the camera and blame an umpire.
 That’s not the reason we lost.
 I don’t know if I should have been thrown out, but that’s not my call to make … A lot of times you just read the body language of your guys, and you want to stick up for them.”

+McDonnell’s sentiments were echoed through the players, as well.
 “Yeah, it’s obviously tough,” Brendan McKay said.
 “It’s the competitor in every athlete, you see a play that’s bang-bang and you obviously want it in your favor.
 I mean, there’s no robotic strike zone or sensors for the baseball and the glove and foot for touching the base or anything like that … you can’t fault anybody for that.”